Tofu Boy is the latest project by our Music Producer and Mastering Engineer, Josh Shirt.

 Running since the early 2000s, “Acid Ted” is a respected electronic music blog which regularly features quality electronic music: from Aphex Twin to William Orbit.

-To have us lend our musical ear and mastering skills to your music, contact us to find out more.
-We can work with you anywhere in the world and will collaborate with you in the final stages of your production process to help you release outstanding music.
+To have us lend our music production and/or mastering skills to your music, contact us to find out more.
+We can work with you anywhere in the world and will work with you to help you release outstanding music.

 It was a pleasure working with Robert Shredford on their new track ‘Shreddy Betty’.
 They gave us the stems from their recording session and we created a final mix.
 After a listening session and feedback from the band, we went on to create their master recording.
 Enjoy!